 Share capital and Balance Sheet

 When a company needs more money, it can raise the required capital in multiple ways.
-It can issue bonds or it can take a debt from a bank or a financial institution.
+It can issue bonds, or it can take debt from a bank or a financial institution.
 It can also take the help of equity shares and raise capital.

-But how does it helps the company balances the assets and the liabilities?
-When a company issues equity/preferred shares, it receives cash.
+But how does it help the company balance the assets and the liabilities?
+When a company issues equity/preferred sharesPreferred SharesA preferred share is a share that enjoys priority in receiving dividends compared to common stock.
+The dividend rate can be fixed or floating depending upon the terms of the issue.
+Also, preferred stockholders generally do not enjoy voting rights.
+However, their claims are discharged before the shares of common stockholders at the time of liquidation., it receives cash.
 Cash is an asset.
 And as the company is liable to the shareholders, share capital would be a liability.
-So by debiting the cash (or recording the cash as an asset) and crediting the share capital (or recording it as a liability), a company can balance both its assets and liabilities.
+So by debiting the cash (or recording the cash as an asset) and crediting the share capital (or recording it as a liability), a company can balance its assets and liabilities.

-This has been a guide to what is Share Capital.
-Here we discuss share capital formulas along with practical examples including that of Starbucks share capital calculation.
+This has been a guide to what Share Capital is and its definition.
+Here we discuss the formula to calculate Share Capital and practical examples of Starbucks.
 You may learn more from the following recommended accounting articles –